Curator in Residence

 Jo Melvin returned to Spoleto twice in 2017, in spring and autumn, to carry out research in the recently re-opened Giovanni Carandente archive at the Palazzo Collicola Arti Visive, assisted by our curatorial trainee Giovanni Rendina.
 In London, at the Chelsea College of Arts, she also hosted an exhibition and artist’s talk with Umbria-based artist Jeffrey Isaac titled ‘Exchanges between Sol LeWitt and Jeffrey Isaac in Spoleto, Italy and New York and Chester, Connecticut USA’.

-We are currently working with Melvin, as a Mahler & LeWitt Studios Associate Curator, to develop a residency session for 2018 based around artist’s books and publishing.
+We are currently working with Melvin, as a Mahler & LeWitt Studios Guest Curator, to develop a residency session for 2018 based around artist’s books and publishing.

 With this in mind, during her visit to Spoleto this September, she hosted an event titled Fifteen people present their favorite book.
 As she explains in the text that follows, the event was designed as a contemporary homage to a seminal exhibition with the same name, held in New York in 1967.

 FIFTEEN PEOPLE PRESENT THEIR FAVORITE BOOK SPOLETO SEPTEMBER 20171

 by Jo Melvin